factorhouse/examples/datagen/look-ecomm/README.md

 # TheLook E-Commerce Real-Time Data Generator

-This project provides a real-time data generator that simulates user activity for an e-commerce platform, "TheLook".
-It is an evolution of a batch-based generator, now re-engineered to support a continuous, real-time stream of data inserted into a PostgreSQL database.
-This makes it an ideal source for Change Data Capture (CDC) pipelines using tools like Debezium to stream database changes into Apache Kafka.
+This project provides a real-time data generator that simulates user activity for an e-commerce platform.
+It is a significant update to the original [TheLook E-Commerce dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce), a popular public dataset from Looker available on the Google Cloud Marketplace.

-The simulation generates a variety of interconnected e-commerce events, including user sign-ups, product purchases, order status updates (e.g., Shipped, Delivered, Returned), and anonymous user browsing sessions.
+While the original dataset is static and designed for batch analytics, this generator has been re-engineered to support a continuous, real-time stream of data.
+It inserts events directly into a PostgreSQL database, making it an ideal source for Change Data Capture (CDC) pipelines using tools like Debezium to stream database changes into Apache Kafka.
+This allows you to model and test modern, event-driven data architectures using a familiar and comprehensive e-commerce schema.

 ![](./images/thelook-datagen.gif)